Mr-Coxall/Pi-Zero-2-W-Headless-Server-Setup/README.md

 SSH into Pi using: ssh pi@raspberrypi.local

-Then download this repo using wget:
+Then download and un-tar this repo:
 ```
 curl -LkSs https://api.github.com/repos/mr-coxall/Pi-Zero-2-W-Headless-Server-Setup/tarball -o Pi-Zer-Setup.tar.gz
+tar -xvzf Pi-Zer-Setup.tar.gz
 ```
 The CD into this directory.